-- 8. Local authorities will continue to have discretion over whether to operate a falling rolls fund in 2024/25 financial year, however where local authorities operate a fund, they will only be able to provide funding where the 2022 SCAP shows that school places will be required in the subsequent 3 to 5 years.
-This SCAP requirement replaces previous guidance that funding may only be used where local planning data shows that the surplus places will be needed within the next 3 financial years. - 9.
-In addition, from 2024/25, the restriction that support could only be provided to schools judged 'good' or 'outstanding' at their last Ofsted inspection will be removed.
+7. Local Authorities will continue to have discretion over whether to operate a falling rolls fund in 2025/26 financial year, however where local authorities operate a fund, they will only be able to provide funding where the most recent school capacity (SCAP) survey shows that school places will be required in 2025 to 2026 and/or the subsequent 2 years.